nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/plink_install.md

 cd plink-1.07-x86_64
 ```

-!!!
-Error
-    If you see a error like this:

-    `sudo: unzip: command not found`

-    You will need to install unzip:

-    `sudo apt-get install unzip`

-    Then re-run the unzip code block.

 After cd-ing into the plink-1.07-x86_64 folder, add plink to the `.bashrc`.
 By doing so, you are telling the computer that PLINK can be accessed from any directory.
 Type:

 ```